taishi8117/pyheron_starter/README.md

 # Troubleshooting

 ## Build Error on Mac OS X
-Make sure you have installed Xcode Command Line Tools by `xcode-select --install`, before the build.
+Make sure you have installed the Xcode Command Line Tools by `xcode-select --install`, before the build.